Tower of London tube station

-Tower of London was a London Underground station in the City of London that closed in 1884, only two years after opening.
-It was situated near the Tower of London, on a site now occupied by Tower Hill Underground station.
+Tower of London was a London Underground station in Tower Hill that was opened by the Metropolitan Railway on 25 September 1882 and closed on 13 October 1884, only two years after opening.
+It was the temporary terminus of a short extension south from Aldgate that was purchased, without the station, and incorporated into the Metropolitan and Metropolitan District Joint Railway in 1884.
+It was situated near the Tower of London, on a site now occupied by Tower Hill station.